National bail fund to expand in the Deep South

 “It caused chaos, and it was the worst experience ever,” said Sanabria, who was arrested in Baton Rouge in December for allegedly interfering in a custody dispute involving her grandchild.
 Before that day, the 54-year-old had never been jailed in her life.

-A Louisiana branch of the Bail Project bailed her out after three days.
+A Louisiana branch of The Bail Project bailed her out after three days.
 She would have been out earlier, but there was an outstanding traffic ticket on her record.

 Sanabria said she didn’t disclose to the child’s father where her grandchild was because she felt it was unsafe.
 So she was taken into custody, even though she explained to police that she was the only person on shift at the group home.
 It was so abrupt, Sanabria said, that she wasn’t allowed to finish passing out medication to group home residents before being led away.